Croatia visa 🇭🇷

 A minimum cover of EUR 30,000 .
 The travel insurance must cover the cost of repatriation for medical reasons and the Certificate of Currency must be issued by an insurance company operating in Australia or within the EU.
 You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.

-Travel Insurance Travel medical insurance for everyone from all over the world.
+Travel Insurance Travel medical insurance for everyone from all over the world with Coronavirus (COVID-19) coverage.
 Get coverage for travel delay, lost checked luggage, emergency response & natural disasters, personal liability.
 Get ready for for unexpected medical problems and accidents.

 Bank Statement: Applicant's most recent monthly bank statement.
 The statement must clearly show the applicant's name as the account holder, the balances of the accounts, and the date of the statement.
 If statements are printed online then it has to be Authenticated (stamped) by the bank officials.